Introduction for Entry in 2019

 Number of Places Available

-For 2017, there will be 150 places in total comprising of 12 boarders (maximum) and 138 day-boys (minimum).
+For 2019 entry, there will be 150 places in total comprising of 12 boarders (maximum) and 138 day-boys (minimum).
 Parents should appreciate that not all boys who are deemed suitable for a place at Reading School can be accommodated, as there are many more applications than places available.

 For boarding fees 2017-2018, please click here.

-- Closing date for receipt of applications at Reading School - Midday on Tuesday 20th June 2017
+- Closing date for receipt of applications at Reading School - Midnight on Tuesday 19th June 2018

 Nature of Tests